gmansillo/Firedrive/README.md

 ## Installing

 You can install Simple File Manager via the [Joomla Web Installer](https://docs.joomla.org/Install_from_Web).

 If you prefer to install it manually, download the latest release [from here](http://gmansillo.github.io/simple/) then login into your **Joomla!
 Administrative Panel** and upload the package into the **Extension Manager**.
 If you need further informations refer to the [official Joomla! documentation](https://docs.joomla.org/Installing_an_extension).

-## Examples

-You can visit this Site http://demo.simplefilemanager.eu/ which is a test platform for Simple.
-I'm still developing and constantly adding new features but you can already use Simple in your websites as it has reached a stable and reliable state already.

-## Important missing stuff

--  Bacth file import system
--  Documentation: PHPDoc, Getting started documentation and landing page
--  Better accessibility using ARIA and other optimizations
--  Include bootstrap classes in component's css

 ## Links